 One of the questions we get asked the most about our travels is “How do you decide where to travel next?”
 It sounds rather straightforward but in all actuality, it can be rather complicated as many factors contribute to the decision.
+Of all our family travel tips, this is the most requested one.
 We can’t go everywhere (though we wish we could), and we can’t be everywhere all at once so here are five considerations that influence us when we are deciding What family vacations to go on next!

 Five Easy Steps to Decide What Family Vacations to go on Next

 1.ASK YOUR TRAVELERS AND MAKE A LIST

 Ask!
 With so many active and passionate travelers in our family, and so many places to go, a poll or a vote is always a great place to start.
 I usually ask each person to make a list of their top 5 domestic destinations and their top 5 international destinations.
 We then make a “dream destination” list and display it in a prominent location (for many years it was just inside the pantry door).
 Then we begin working toward traveling to the most popular destinations on the list.
 The list gets updated every so often as our family grows and we learn about new places.
 This process helps us prioritize our future travel destinations and helps us narrow down (the very long list) of places we all want to go.
 In short- it keeps us focused:)

 Finances!
 This is probably the biggest factor in deciding where (and when) to travel.
 We have learned to balance pricier trips with more budget-friendly ones.
 This is key!
 When we splurge on a particular trip, the following trips are much more inexpensive.
 Every budget is different but regardless, the budget must be balanced.

 *For budgeting tips, click to find read our post 10 Simple Ways To Save Money for Travel!